MaksimKarnaukh/CodeTheorie/README.md

     ```

 ### Notes
 Some algorithms will require user input.
-Entering wrong inputs may break the program.